hainnotlazy/grassway/enhance-list.md

 - Change name of twitter to X (include auth routes)
 - Change format of dto to snack_case => change all variables in service to camelCase

-- consistent model in fe with entity in be